kaur-b76/Netflix-Engagement-Churn-Analysis/README.md

 Mobile & Smart TV users have the highest engagement.
 If any device type correlates with higher churn, Netflix may need to optimize the viewing experience for that platform.

-VIII Recommendations to Reduce Churn
+VIII.
+Recommendations to Reduce Churn

 - Personalized Content Recommendations:Improve algorithm-driven recommendations to keep users engaged.
 - Payment Flexibility: Introduce grace periods or loyalty discounts for late payers.